-The master’s degree in Environmental Biology at Hood College bridges the sciences to real-world socioeconomics and politics.
-Comprehensive core requirements — ecology, pollution, biology, resource management, biostatistics — lead to a choice of research and non-research tracks.
+The master’s degree program in Environmental Biology bridges the sciences to real-world socioeconomics and politics.
+Comprehensive core requirements — ecology, pollution, biology, resource management, biostatistics — lead to a choice of research and nonresearch tracks.
 Cutting-edge techniques, such as remote sensing and GIS, open new windows to protecting and developing natural resources.
-Students enrolled in the 33-credit master's program can also earn a certificate in GIS with the completion of 9 core credits and 9 electives credits.
+Students enrolled in the 33-credit master's degree program can also earn a certificate in GIS with the completion of 9 core credits and 9 electives credits.

 From lab to field